vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/redis-session-full-framework.md

     ```

 - Use a generator like [this one](https://www.developerfusion.com/tools/generatemachinekey) to create and update the `machineKey` section
-- Application is all set to use Redis as its backing store for Sesion.
+- Application is all set to use Redis as its backing store for session.

 For more details and sample application, you can refer to [this article](https://www.initpals.com/cloud/asp-net-app-using-redis-backed-session-using-steeltoe-io/)